pjambet/blog/content/posts/intent-pattern.md

 ## Example: Charge a customer with Stripe

-> The term "intent" gets overloaded between Stripe's PaymentIntent object and the "intent record" described in this article, but we started using this term in 2016, a few years before the introduction of the PaymentIntent APIs, back when Charges were the recommended option.
+> The term "intent" gets overloaded between Stripe's PaymentIntent object and the "intent record" described in this article, but we started using this term in 2016, a few years before the introduction of the PaymentIntent APIs, back when [Charges](https://stripe.com/docs/payments/charges-api) were the recommended option.

-Charging a customer with Stripe, in its simplest form, requires an API call like the following:
+Charging a customer with Stripe, in its simplest form, requires an API call like the following to the ["Create PaymentIntent" API](https://stripe.com/docs/api/payment_intents/create):

 ```bash
 $ curl https://api.stripe.com/v1/payment_intents \